szeighami/NeuroSketch/README.md

 # NeuroSketch
 This repository contains the implementation of NeuroSketch [1], and it's extension NeuroDB [2], to answer range aggregate queries, $k$-th nearest neighbour and distance to $k$-th nearest neighbour queries.
-It contains a python module tha trains NeuroDB and a c++ module that loads a trained model to answer new queries.
+It contains a python module tha trains NeuroSketch and a c++ module that loads a trained model to answer new queries.

 ## Instalation and requirements
 Run make to compile the c++ module for testing.
 It's been tested with g++ 7.5 and requires c++11.
 To train the model, the python module requires tensorflow, numpy, pandas and sklearn.
 It has been tested with tesorflow 2.4.0, numpy 1.19.5, pandas 1.0.1 and sklearn 0.22.1.

 ## Running NeuroSketch
-Running NeuroDB requires first craeting a config file containing all the configurations required and then calling python main.py to train the model.
-The program automatically generates training and testing data for a given query type and dataset, trains NeuroDB on the training data and runs the c++ module for testing.
+Running NeuroSketch requires first craeting a config file containing all the configurations required and then calling python main.py to train the model.
+The program automatically generates training and testing data for a given query type and dataset, trains NeuroSketch on the training data and runs the c++ module for testing.

 ## Config file
 The file default\_config.py contains the default configuration and explanation for each parameter.
 Running python default\_config.py creates a json file containing default values.

 ## Examples
 run\_RAQ.py shows an example of how config file should be generated for an RAQ.
-It trains and tests NeuroDB on the pm25.npy dataset in folder sample\_datasets.
+It trains and tests NeuroSketch on the pm25.npy dataset in folder sample\_datasets.
 The generated training and test sets, together with the output of the experiment will be save in directory tests/pm25\_RAQ/.
 Calling python run\_RAQ.py should result in the following output saved in tests/pm25\_RAQ/out.txt

 >Starting data collection
 >